Skip to main content

 Global reach and roaming capabilities

 Carriers throughout North America, Europe, and Asia have begun adopting one or the other, but because NB-IoT and Cat-M1 are complementary technologies, some carriers are choosing to support both.
-In fact, out of 114 service providers that have deployed either NB-IoT or Cat-M1, nearly 25 percent have implemented both as of November 2019, according to the Ericsson Mobility Report.
+The momentum is clear: according to GSMA Intelligence, NB-IoT and Cat-M1 connections are projected to reach over 800 million globally by 2030.

 However, while carriers are making progress with the adoption of NB-IoT and Cat-M1, they are not widely deployed globally yet.
 That, in turn, limits roaming capabilities.
 If your company has a specific IoT use case that requires roaming between carriers on Cat-M1 networks today, it may not be possible because of the still limited adoption rates.